EpicEric/sandhole/README.md

 This is still in early development, and mostly serves as an experiment.
 Contributions are welcome.

-If you're looking for a complete solution, check out [sish](https://github.com/antoniomika/sish/) instead.
+If you're looking for a complete solution, I recommend checking out [sish](https://github.com/antoniomika/sish/) instead.

 ### TO-DO

 Roughly in the order I intend to work on:

-- Admin interface through SSH
+- Show connections in admin interface
 - Documentation
 - Create issues for technical debts
   - Option to garbage-collect TCP/WebSocket connections